 2. I don't think this migration is the sole or even primary origin of Briton Christianity, as the Ephesus to Lyon connection seems to be.
 Tertulian and I think also Irenaus have quotes showing Christians were in Britain already before the time of Abgar IX.
 And I still think Aristobulus of Romans 16 came to Britain as there are no alternate traditions for him.

 3. Simon Zelotes like all of the Twelve I think did more traveling around then Mary Magdalene did, who traditions take only to Ephesus and much later France.
 So maybe he individually did go to both places, (especially since he's said to have come to Britannia twice, in the early 40s and in 60), while I'm certain Mary was never actually in France.
 But there are some reasons in the New Testament to think the Twelve went mainly to places with a very strong Jewish presence, which Edessa had in the first century, but Britannia did not.
 Acts 2:9-11 mentions Mesopotamia and Arabians (Osroene was an Arabian kingdom in Mesopotamia) present at Pentecost but not Britain or Gaul.
 I think Paul lead the way West while the Twelve focused mainly on the East (I've already shown that Peter didn't go to Rome).
-I'm interested in theories of Paul coming to Britain but haven't looked that into it yet, the main book on it is expensive.
+I'm interested in theories of Paul coming to Britain but haven't looked that deep into it yet, the main book on it is pretty expensive.

 Much of ancient Osroene was in modern Syria (but all of it East/North of the Euphrates).
 But it had chunks of Iraq and modern Turkey, including Edessa itself and the city possibly responsible for the Lucius in Britain scribal Error, Birtha aka Birecik.